MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Conclusion

 \section{Conclusion}

 In this paper, we present \textbf{MMS-VPR}, a fine-grained, richly annotated, and structurally organized benchmark designed for pedestrian-centric urban environments.
 Unlike existing datasets dominated by vehicle-mounted imagery and large-scale road networks, MMS-VPR captures diverse urban scenes—such as commercial streets and public squares—from multiple viewpoints, times of day, and modalities including images, videos, textual descriptions, and geospatial metadata.
-By modeling urban layouts as node–edge graphs, our dataset enables structural reasoning via graph neural networks, capturing the topological features and semantic relationships inherent in urban street layouts, which complements traditional visual and multimodal approaches.
+By modeling urban layouts as node–edge graphs, our dataset supports structural reasoning via graph neural networks, capturing the topological features and semantic relationships inherent in urban street layouts, which complements traditional visual and multimodal approaches.

 To further support benchmarking and model development, we introduce \textbf{MMS-VPRlib}, a lightweight and extensible library that facilitates multimodal fusion and evaluation across diverse backbone models.
 MMS-VPRlib is designed to leverage the MMS-VPR dataset for end-to-end VPR tasks, and also serves as a toolkit for assessing the impact of multimodal inputs on existing VPR models.
-Extensive experiments across visual, graph-based, and multimodal models validate both the quality of MMS-VPR and the effectiveness of integrating heterogeneous inputs for place recognition.
-Our low-cost, smartphone-based data collection framework further lowers the barrier for dataset creation, supporting future research in multimodal perception, spatial reasoning, and urban informatics.
+Extensive experiments across visual and multimodal models validate both the quality of MMS-VPR and the effectiveness of integrating heterogeneous inputs for place recognition.
+Our low-cost, smartphone-based data collection framework lowers the barrier for VPR dataset creation, supporting broader multimodal VPR research while enabling dataset construction in diverse global contexts.